 Course curriculum for performing arts

-As mentioned above the performing arts colleges give specialisation in three domains, music, theatre, and dance.
+As mentioned above the performing arts colleges give specialisation in three domains, music, theater, and dance.
 Here are some of the topics that are covered under each of these domains.

 Raga Studies, Tala Studies , Fundamental Study of Hindustani Music, Fundamental Study of Tala, Western Music, Elementary Study of Tala, Elementary study of Hindustani Music, Analytical Study of Indian Classical Music, Intensive Study of Raga, Analytical Study of Tala and Shastra, Folk Music, Intensive Study of Tala, Rabindra Sangeet, World Music

-Acting, Basic Computer Skills, Basics of Vocal Practice, Body Movement and Dance, Communication Skills, Introduction to Indian Theatre, Yoga, History of Indian Theatre, Practical Knowledge of Basic Ragas, Stage Craft and Design, Environmental Studies, Folk Theatre Forms of India, Direction, History of Western Theatre, Basic Concepts of Film Making, Indian Culture and Art, Event, Management, Mixed Martial Art, Theory of Direction and Stage Craft, Script Writing, Theatre Production, Basics of Camera Light and Sound, Basics of TV Production, Project on Short Film, Sound Editing, Project on Commercial Advertisement, TV Production, Sound Recording, TV Production Lab, Film Theories
+Acting, Basic Computer Skills, Basics of Vocal Practice, Body Movement and Dance, Communication Skills, Introduction to Indian Theater, Yoga, History of Indian Theater, Practical Knowledge of Basic Ragas, Stage Craft and Design, Environmental Studies, Folk Theater Forms of India, Direction, History of Western Theater, Basic Concepts of Film Making, Indian Culture and Art, Event, Management, Mixed Martial Art, Theory of Direction and Stage Craft, Script Writing, Theater Production, Basics of Camera Light and Sound, Basics of TV Production, Project on Short Film, Sound Editing, Project on Commercial Advertisement, TV Production, Sound Recording, TV Production Lab, Film Theories